 The most important factor in fire safety and preventing fires is ensuring that your employees are fully trained in how to handle the materials they are working with, and what to do in case of a fire.
 You should have fire wardens on site who can help during a fire, but all employees should know what to do in an emergency, with signs around the building clearly displaying this information.

 With these six things in mind, you will be better equipped to prevent fires in the workplace.
-If you want further support with a fire safety consultation, get in touch with Safety Aide.
-We have a range of health and safety-related consultations available, training for staff, and we follow fire safety consultants UK regulations, so you are always compliant with current rules.
+If you want further support with a fire safety consultation, please get in touch with Safety Aide (08000 806 801) We have a range of health and safety-related consultations available, as well as training for staff, and follow fire safety consultants UK regulations, so you are always compliant with current rules.
 Get in touch to see how we could best help you.

 Image Source: Pixabay